Which Style Lobster Roll Is Best?

 Key Differences Between Maine and Connecticut Styles

-Now that we’ve explored the defining characteristics of both Maine and Connecticut lobster rolls, it’s time to compare them head-to-head.
-While both styles celebrate the deliciousness of lobster, their preparation and presentation create entirely distinct dining experiences.
-Here are the main differences that set these two styles apart.
+When deciding which style lobster roll is best, it’s essential to compare the defining characteristics of Maine and Connecticut lobster rolls head-to-head.
+While both styles celebrate the deliciousness of lobster, their preparation and presentation offer entirely unique dining experiences.

 Serving Temperature: Cold vs. Warm